->

 GUIDELINES FOR NOTES

-GUIDELINES FOR LITERATURE REVIEWS
+GUIDELINES FOR BOOK REVIEWS

 Similar to those of articles and should be composed of: